 There are very specific conditions under which a clinical laboratory must operate, and this program provides a comprehensive introduction to the many layers of regulatory oversight involved.
 Participants will learn about the regulations themselves as well as their importance and impact.
 The program concentrates on federal and state regulations, how CLIA ’88, OSHA, and HIPAA affect laboratory operations, the regulation of diagnostic tests, lab reimbursement, and how to comply with Medicare fraud and abuse provisions.

 The program is composed of the following eight courses.
-Each course can be completed online in approximately 1-2 hours and contains a lecture, slides and transcripts, and a quiz.
-Some include recommended readings.
-Enrollees can communicate questions or comments using the program discussion board.
+Each course can be completed online in approximately 1-2 hours and contains a lecture, readings, resources, and a quiz

 Chris Rorick MPA, Bryan Cave LLC, Washington, DC